astro-informatics/s2fft/README.md

 ![image](./docs/assets/figures/Wigner_recursion_legend_darkmode.png)

-With this recursion to hand, the spherical harmonic coefficients of an isolatitudinally sampled map may be compute as follows
+With this recursion to hand, the spherical harmonic coefficients of an isolatitudinally sampled map may be computed as a two step process.
+First, a 1D Fourier transform over longitude, for each latitudinal ring.
+Second, a projection onto the real polar-d functions.
+One may precompute and store all real polar-d functions for extreme acceleration, however this comes with an equally extreme memory overhead, which is infeasible at L ~ 1024.
+Alternatively, the real polar-d functions may calculated recursively, computing only a portion of the projection at a time, hence incurring negligible memory overhead at the cost of slightly slower execution.
+The diagram below illustrates the separable spherical harmonic transform (for further details see Price & McEwen, in prep.).

 ![image](./docs/assets/figures/sax_schematic_legend_darkmode.png)